Learn about the expected length of the EB5 process in 2022 and beyond.

-Only 10,000 EB-5 visas are available each fiscal year, which runs from October 1 to September 30.
-Additionally, up to 7% of the total number of visas are set aside for each participating country.
+Only 10,000 EB 5 immigrant investor visas are available globally each fiscal year, which runs from October 1 to September 30.
+And no more than 7% of the total number of immigrant visas can be set aside for any participating country.

-Any remaining unclaimed visas are reassigned to countries with higher demand.
-In recent years, EB-5 visa demand has climbed much higher than supply.
+All remaining unclaimed EB 5 visas are reassigned to countries with higher demand.
+In recent years, EB 5 visa demand has climbed much higher than supply.

 Applying Inside vs. Outside the United States

-The EB5 timeline is also affected by where an investor is located.
-Those residing in the United States at the time of applying for an EB-5 visa must take a slightly different route than those outside the country.
+The EB5 visa processing timeline is also affected by where an investor is located.
+As mentioned previously, those residing in the United States at the time of applying for an EB 5 visa must take a slightly different route than those outside the country.

 Expedited EB-5 Visa Processing